benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 NOTES:

-- I'm a huge basketball fan; love playing & watching the NBA
+- I'm a huge basketball fan
+  - Love playing & watching the NBA
-- I'm actually a Rockets fan, but I figured since I'm in Miami lemme give y'all some love
+- I'm actually a Rockets fan
+  - But I figured since I'm in Miami lemme give y'all some love
-- I'm a huge LeBron fan, so I watched a lot of Heat basketball those 4 years
+- I'm a huge LeBron fan
+  - So I watched a lot of Heat basketball those 4 years
 - I'm actually going to the Game 2 of the playoffs tonight!
+  - My first playoff game
 - I say all of that because all of my code examples involve basketball

 =====
 <!-- .slide: data-background="url(../../img/enzyme-to-rtl/mountain-pass-tom-wheatley-b6b5oXwdwzY-unsplash.jpeg) no-repeat center" data-background-size="cover" -->

 NOTES:
+_[9 minutes]_

 - Enough about me!
-- Let's talk about transitioning from Enzyme to over  React Testing Library
+- Let's get into transitioning from Enzyme to over React Testing Library
 - Because of RTL's different strategy for testing
   - Migrating isn't just search and replace
-  - And that's the whole purpose of the rest of the talk!
-  - We're gonna go over some common transitions
-- I'll be covering some RTL best practices along the way too
+- I'll also be covering some RTL best practices along the way too
   - So even if you're already using RTL...
   - My hope is that you'll learn some new nuggets of info
-- Even though I'm biased to RTL
-  - My goals isn't to convince you to switch
-  - IMO that ship has sailed
-  - We gotta move from Enzyme
-  - But I hope that as we see the migration...
-  - You'll see how RTL is a nice change

 =====
 <!-- .slide: data-background="url(../../img/enzyme-to-rtl/mountain-pass-tom-wheatley-b6b5oXwdwzY-unsplash.jpeg) no-repeat center" data-background-size="cover" -->